 While we recommend a trip to Tunisia, embarking on such a journey without an up-to-date vaccination routine is like a journey to the wilderness.
 Aside from packing your bags, ensure you have additional kits with local medications stocked in it.
 To make yourself less susceptible to infections, take a small bottle of anti-septic gel along with you

 While West African countries like Nigeria, Ghana, Cameroon and Senegal have the highest prevalence of malaria fever in the world, Tunisia is quite safe and free from those.
-There’s absolutely no risk of malaria and yellow fever in Tunisia which makes it safer than other west African countries.
+There’s absolutely no risk of malaria in Tunisia which makes it safer than other west African countries.

 While you won’t be encountering thousands of mosquito bites, it’s better not to take any chances.
 Tuck in an insect repellant in your bag to drive the few mosquitoes around away.
 Lucky enough, it’s very unlikely to see still drainage around in Tunisia.
 Hence, the environment is very serene, which makes it more attractive to tourists around the globe.